SklorGalore/idv-dictionary/README.md

 ## Getting Started

-1. Install the extension and open the **Command Dictionary** view from the activity bar.
+1. Install the extension and open the **IDV Dictionary** view from the activity bar.
 2. Configure snippets under `commandDictionary.commands` (settings UI or `settings.json`).
 3. Click an item to insert its `insertText` into the active editor.
 Multiple selections are supported.